lemonsqueeze/boot-chroot/README.md

 The new image will be exactly the same, except now it can handle a `chroot=` boot parameter.

-With grub2 as bootloader you can add an entry to your `/boot/grub/grub.cfg`:
+With grub2 as bootloader you can add an entry to `/boot/grub/grub.cfg`:
 (or perhaps better `/etc/grub.d/40_custom`)

     menuentry "ubuntu trusty, (linux 3.13.0-32) (chroot)" {